-Jon sees his role as bringing all cyclists, cycling fans, influencers and people connected to cycling on the same page to create a better environment for cycling.
+Jon sees his role as bringing all bike riders, cycling fans, influencers and people connected to cycling on the same page to create a better environment for cycling.
 Jon is committed to ensuring that decisions taken on behalf of members and the cycling community are in line with this purpose.

 Jon has actively supported a board renewal program in line with our purpose, to develop and ensure we have the most talented and committed board possible.
 He has made an active contribution to sound board governance, including introduction of a Board Charter and clear guidelines for board nomination and selection criteria.